A Walyalup / Fremantle Airbnb elopement

 On the day of the ceremony, E used the cottage to get ready with her bridesmaids while P enjoyed a drink with his groomsmen and parents at a nearby classic Freo pub.
 It's totally possible to get ready separately for your elopement if you want to.

-The girls had a quick practice of walking down the stairs that would form the 'aisle', carrying beautiful elopement bouquets made by local sustainable florist Donna The Freo Florist
+The girls had a quick practice of walking down the stairs that would form the 'aisle', carrying beautiful elopement bouquets made by local sustainable florist Donna The Freo Florist.

 With P's arrival imminent, E and the bridesmaids headed into the bathroom to stay hidden until it was time to make their entrance.
+This bathroom is one of the most unique places I've ever signed the pre-ceremony legal paperwork!

 P arrived with his boys and the rest of the guests.
 They were relaxed from hanging out at the pub next door and ready to get the show on the road.